-By now you've settled into the same old routine with lunch making for your children: sandwich, fruit, vegetables, and something they want to eat that isn't really all that good for them.
-The end.
+Have you settled into the same old routine with lunch making for your children: sandwich, fruit, vegetables, and something they want to eat that isn't really all that good for them?
+Let's spice it up a bit and make it interesting this year.

 Cultivating a child's palate isn't always easy but eating should be a learning experience too.
 You don't want your kid to be the grown up still ordering a soda and a side of fries.
 How do we combat lunch malaise and expose them to the rest of the world at the same time?